 Health experts have urged immediate nationwide efforts to reduce salt intake, warning that excessive consumption is fuelling India’s growing burden of non-communicable diseases (NCDs).

-At the Salt Fight 2025: Say NO to Na workshop in New Delhi, doctors and public health leaders highlighted that India’s average daily salt consumption—nearly 11 grams—doubles the World Health Organization’s (WHO) recommended limit of 5 grams.
+At the Salt Fight 2025: Say NO to Na workshop in New Delhi, doctors and public health leaders highlighted that India’s average daily salt consumption—nearly 11 grams—doubles the World Health Organisation’s (WHO) recommended limit of 5 grams.

 “Reducing salt intake is one of the most cost-effective strategies to improve public health,” said Dr Vinod Kumar Paul, Member of NITI Aayog, during the event organised by the Delhi Medical Association (DMA) and partner organisations.